Free menstrual products must now be available for employees in federally regulated workplaces | CBC News

 Requirement applies to all employee washrooms, regardless of gender

-Beginning Friday, all federally regulated employers including federal public service departments, crown corporations, banks, airports and train yards must provide free menstrual products in their employee washrooms.
+Beginning Friday, all federally regulated employers including federal public service departments, crown corporations, banks, airports and train yards must provide free menstrual products in all employee washrooms.

+The products are intended for employee use, not for members of the public.

-Rachel Ettinger initiated a petition in 2020 that was eventually presented in the House of Commons by her MP, calling for this new requirement.
+Rachel Ettinger started a petition calling for this in 2020 that was eventually presented in the House of Commons by her MP.

 "We have to look at menstrual products as a necessity item, just like toilet paper," said Ettinger.
 "You can't provide a truly inclusive space for your employees without providing menstrual products."

 Ettinger is the founder of Here For Her, a social enterprise focused on health education across Canada.
-Along with other organizations, it provided the government with recommendations for making menstrual products available in workplaces.
+Along with other organizations, it provided the government with recommendations for this move.

-"It makes a huge difference knowing that they're consistently there and you don't have to carry one with you everywhere, like at the bottom of your purse or the bottom of your school bag or in your pocket," said Period Packs executive director Meghan White.
+"It makes a huge difference knowing that they're consistently there and you don't have to carry one with you everywhere, like at the bottom of your purse or the bottom of your school bag or in your pocket," said its executive director Meghan White.

 Providing free tampons and pads to employees also creates a more equitable work environment, White said.